fcayci/stm32f4-bare-metal/README.md

 # stm32f4-bare-metal

-Bare metal STM32F4 examples to serve as starting points for projets.
+Bare metal STM32F4 examples to serve as starting points for projects.
 Educational purposes.

 Some of the STM32F4xx family based processor headers are added in the `include` folder to get register locations.
 CMSIS library is added for a general support.
 No extra HAL libraries is used except the selected projects described below.

-Common startup functions are moved to `include/system_stm32f4xx.c` to include in all projects.
+Common startup functions are moved to `include/startup_stm32f407vgtx.s` and `include/system_stm32f4xx.c` to include in all projects.

 ## Installation

-- Clone the project using `git clone --recurse-submodules https://github.com/fcayci/stm32f4-bare-metal` with the included external tools/libraries such as CMSIS repo and any additional libraries some of the projects use.
+First, clone the project using `git clone --recurse-submodules https://github.com/fcayci/stm32f4-bare-metal` with the included external tools/libraries such as CMSIS repo and any additional libraries some of the projects use.

+There are two options.
+First is to use STM32CubeIDE, and second one is the setup your own dev environment.
+Both options are supported with relevant project settings and makefiles.

+### Option 1 - STM32CubeIDE

+- Download and install STM32CubeIDE.
+Select the workspace on the root folder, then import existing projects to workspace.
+- You do not need any additional tools.
+It comes with the compiler and debugger pre-installed.
+- Rest of the sections are for Option 2.

+### Option 2 - Custom development environment

 - You will need a **toolchain** (for compiler and binutils).
 Get one free from - [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)
 - *For windows only*, you will need **make** tool.
 You can just get the make tool from [gnuwin32](http://gnuwin32.sourceforge.net/packages/make.htm).
 Alternatively you can install the minimalist GNU tools for windows from [mingw](https://mingw-w64.org/) and [MSYS](https://www.msys2.org/)
 - For the **programmer/debugger**, you can use - [stlink](https://github.com/texane/stlink) or [OpenOCD](http://openocd.org/).
 Though only stlink utility support is added.